ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ### AD, Gradient descent and Backpropagation

-1. Differentiable functions
+Q. Differentiable functions
 1. What does it mean when a function is differentiable?
 1. Give an example of when a function doesn’t have a derivative at a point.
 1. Give an example of non-differentiable functions that are frequently used in machine learning.
 How do we do backpropagation if those functions aren’t differentiable?

 <details><summary><b>Answer</b></summary>